-Have you ever dreamed of getting your jungle kit on and going exploring to see what you’ll find in the jungle?
+Have you ever dreamed of getting your jungle kit on and going exploring to see what you’ll find?

 Well, you can of course, but here we’ll explore the jungle with you so you’ll be all jungled up!

 Did you know that only 6% of the land on Earth is covered by jungles and rainforests, but amazingly half of all species live there?
 That’s amazing.

 There are all sorts of creatures that make this wonderful place their home!

 Jungle Facts for Kids

 - Jungles are home to a vast range of animals.